daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/antipatterns.md

 5. Stub external APIS, do not hit them directly.
 (You can configure to test the API driectly on CI only)
 6. Delete slow tests that are not cirtical-mission.

+## Important learning about private methods:
+- When dealing with private methods, its important to know that they will be indirectly tested by their public methods.
+> If you feel that the logic in your private methods is necessary to test independently, that may be a hint that the functionality can be encapsulated in its own class.
+At that point, you can extract a new class to test.
+This has the added benefit of improved reusability and readability.

 ## Interminent Failures:
 - How to find the test thats causing the problem?